cjdbarlow/Part-One/absorption.md

 ### Rectal

-* Slow and incomplete absorption
+* Variable absorption
-* Partial bypass of the portal circulation - ~50% bioavailability
+  * Distal rectal absorption bypasses portal circulation
+  * Proximal rectal absorption does not and may result in hepaticfirst pass metabolism
+  * Small surface area for absorption

 ### Intramuscular